f5devcentral/f5-rseries-training/docs/rseries_deploying_a_bigip_next_tenant.rst

 BIG-IP Next tenant software images are loaded directly into the F5OS platform layer in the same manner as BIG-IP tenant images.
 For the initial release of BIG-IP Next on rSeries, supported tenant versions are v20.1 and later.

 Before deploying any BIG-IP Next tenant, you must ensure you have a proper tenant software release loaded into the F5OS platform layer.
-If an HTTPS/SCP/SFTP server is not available, you may upload a BIG-IP Next tenant image using scp directly to the F5OS platform layer.
+If an HTTPS/SCP/SFTP server is not available, you may upload a BIG-IP Next tenant image using SCP directly to the F5OS platform layer.
 Simply SCP an image to the out-of-band management IP address using the admin account and a path of **IMAGES**.
 There are also other upload options available in the webUI (Upload from Browser) or API (HTTPS/SCP/SFTP).
 Below is an example of using SCP from a remote client.
-Note, in releases prior to F5OS-A 1.8.0 you can only upload tenant images using SCP vai the root account.
-In F5OS-A 1.8.0 and later the admin account will be used to SCP tenant images, and root will not longer be required.
+Note, in releases prior to F5OS-A 1.8.0 you can only upload tenant images using SCP via the root account.
+In F5OS-A 1.8.0 and later the admin account will be used to SCP tenant images, and root access will no longer be required.

 .. code-block:: bash